dokun1/Vaux/README.md

 Vaux is a domain-specific language written in Swift for HTML.
 Its purpose is to allow developers to write HTML, but in Swift.

-**Warning**: If you are reading this, this is alpha software based Swift 5.1, which is currently only downloadable from [swift.org](https://swift.org) or in Xcode 11 Beta.
+**Warning**: If you are reading this, this is alpha software based on Swift 5.1, which is currently only downloadable from [swift.org](https://swift.org) or in Xcode 11 Beta.
 This is a work in progress in every sense of the phrase.

 ## Example